clearlydefined/clearlydefined/docs/get-involved/using-data.md

 ## Curation

 New curations, or changes to existing curations, are done via PATCHes.
 Ultimately these surface as PRs in the configured curation repo.
-They can be manipulated directy there but using this API keeps things regular.
+They can be manipulated directly there but using this API keeps things regular.
 A set of curations is described together with its general intent, and understood as a `contribution`.
 Below is an example contribution.

 ```json
 {